What is new with real estate in Coco Beach

 What is going on now with real estate and development in the area

 Since 2014 there has been a concentrated focus of developers to build new condo buildings in the area.
 Coco Beach has been more of an upscale area and an opportunity to create an almost entirely new neighborhood.
+It is one of the areas of Playa Del Carmen with beachfront condos and ocean view units.
 It has been filling in over the past few years, but perhaps it is finally coming together.
 Below are some things that are happening now in the Coco Beach neighborhood.

 Something that was lacking for a while now has been paved streets.
 Some streets in the past were dirt and rock pothole covered messes that were hard to drive on.
 Now paving stones have been used to pave these streets and it looks so much better!
 It really gives the neighborhood a more complete feel to it and even perhaps a little Tulum feeling, especially the street behind the beach clubs.